spoto/blockchain-course/README.md

 These slides cover the following arguments:

-* Basics: introduction and history of the blockchain technology
+* Introduction: introduction and history of the blockchain technology
 * Bitcoin: the bitcoin blockchain
 * Ethereum: the ethereum blockchain, including the Solidity language and smart contracts
 * Tendermint: the tendermint engine for creating PoS blokchains, including Cosmos